DarkHobbit/doublecontact/doc/manual.en.md

 Some phones and devices (for example, some Nokia PC Suite versions) save each contact in separate VCF file.
 In this case copy entire directory to PC.

-If address book was saved in single file, choose **File -> Open -> File** in DoubleContact menu and open received file with VCF, UDX or MPB extension.
+If address book was saved in single file, choose **File -> Open -> File** in DoubleContact menu and open received file with VCF, UDX, CSV, NBF or MPB extension.
 If address book is a directory, choose **File -> Open -> Directory**.

 In both cases, DoubleContact load address book and show it as a table.